 The Backstory: There are plenty of reasons Charlotte Brontë's gothic classic is still a popular romantic read.
 The dark and mysterious Thornfield Hall may have something to do with it as well as the difficult childhood and upbringing of the orphaned title character.
-But we'd argue that the romance between Jane Eyre and Mr. Rochester, the secretive man who is essentially her employer, is the biggest reason bibliophiles have been reading this story for since the late 19th century.
+But we'd argue that the romance between Jane Eyre and Mr. Rochester, the secretive man who is essentially her employer, is the biggest reason bibliophiles have been reading this story since the late 19th century.
 Oh, and perhaps it has something to do with a wedding day twist, too.

 The Romantic Partners: Odysseus and Penelope

-The Backstory: There isn't another word to define this ancient Greek poem by Homer other than "epic"—the term itself has become synonymous with it, if only to somehow simply state the scope of the tale.
+The Backstory: There isn't another word to define this ancient Greek poem by Homer other than "epic"—the term itself has become synonymous if only to somehow simply state the scope of the tale.
 It's mainly focused on the Greek hero Odysseus, the king of Ithaca, as he slowly travels home from the decade-long Trojan War and encounters many characters and adventures in the process.
 His wife, Penelope, has been waiting for his return all that time, refusing suitors with help from their son.
 Through her own ordeal, she's still not certain if her husband is dead or alive.

 A Heart-Tugging Quote: "Come then, put away your sword in its sheath, and let us two go up into my bed so that, lying together in the bed of love, we may then have faith and trust in each other."